-This is a very quick, honest and dirty introduction to self-publishing for anyone who is remotely intrigued by the idea of writing and self-publishing a book, be it non-fiction or fiction, a one-off or the beginning of a possible self-publishing career.
-It is based on what I've learned from writing the first draftof my first short story collection to selling it on Amazon.
+This is a very quick, honest and dirty beginners guide to self-publishing and being an indie author for anyone who is remotely intrigued by the idea of writing and self-publishing a book, be it non-fiction or fiction, a one-off or the beginning of a possible self-publishing career.
+It is based on everything I've learned after publishing my first book, from writing the first draft of my first short story collection to selling it on Amazon.

 I've tried to keep it as simple as possible by grouping it into individual Q&A sections and including two checklists for beginners, but first I want to quickly highlight two things:

 1. I'm still a beginner.
 I have only one book out there in the wild.
 They say you can't really expect any success until you have at least three books out there and I can absolutely see why that's right.
 In self-publishing terms I'm still learning to walk and not dribble everywhere, so you mustn't consider me an expert, at all.
 BUT I'm currently bursting with new information that has come from nearly two years of researching, absorbing, learning and treasuring a mountain of information on this topic.
 I therefore wanted to write this article on how to get started now because the process feels fresh and I know it could really help someone who's just starting to consider self-publishing and that makes it worth writing (and it makes me feel warm and fuzzy inside).

 2. I believe there are two types of authors; those who want to write professionally and produce book after book after book and those who either feel they have "one book in them" and therefore publishing that book is the goal, rather than chasing the dream of "being a writer".
 While I certainly fall into the first category and this post is probably written from this perspective, it should still be useful for both types of writers and the advice is relevant to writers of fiction and non-fiction.